If you have any questions that aren’t answered here, please feel free to Contact Us.

 At Reno Improv, we perform both long form and short form.
 While our training program is oriented more toward long form improv performance, the skills we teach are just as valuable in short form.

 We have a small parking lot that can be used on Friday and Saturday nights only (our neighbor, Aikido of Reno, uses the lot at all other times).
 There is also plenty of street parking on Willow St., Wells Ave., and surrounding neighborhood streets.
 Please remember to lock your vehicle and take your valuables with you.

 We’ll definitely feed your appetite for comedy, but we do not serve food at our theater.
 There are many great places in our neighborhood to grab a bite to eat before the show or a drink afterward.
 We encourage you to support our local businesses and make a night of it!

 Tickets are generally available 14 days prior to the date of the show.

 All seating is general admission (first come, first served).
 If you’re coming as a group of 3 or more, we recommend you arrive when the doors open to ensure you can get seats together.

 We will leave that up to you.
 Our shows are uncensored and intended for adults, and the spontaneous nature of improv means that strong language or mature themes may come up at any time.
-While we won’t turn anyone away, we recommend a minimum age of 18.
-Children under 16 must be accompanied by a parent or guardian.
+Children under 18 must be accompanied by a parent or guardian.

 Absolutely not.
 We love our audience members and want you to have a great time at our shows.
 We may ask for a suggestion to inspire our performance, and some shows may ask for volunteers, but that’s about it.
 We do not pull members of our audience on stage or single them out unless they volunteer.

 Because our improv shows are unscripted, the length varies.
 Most shows are about 1 hour long.